 ~ Genesis 2:21-22 ~

-2. Because the man was the source of the woman, the man, not the woman, is viewed by God as the federal or representational head of the human race.
+2. Because the man was the source of the woman, the man, not the woman, is viewed by God as the federal or representative head of the human race.
 This is seen in at least two ways: Even though it was Eve who was the first to sin,

 To sum up:

-It is clear, then, that God wants the human race to be viewed as proceeding from, theologically headed up by, and represented by, the male.
-This has nothing to do with male chauvinism or abuse or suppression or lack of respect or appreciation or love of the female in any form, but with the order that God established; and in this day and age in which the enemy of our souls seeks to blur, and even erase, the distinctions between male and female, and has virtually destroyed the concept of male headship in the family, in much of the Western church and in other parts of the world, the spiritual attack against the use of man in reference to the human race must be resisted.
+It is clear, then, that God wants the human race to be viewed as proceeding from, theologically headed up by, and represented by Adam, the male.
+This has nothing to do with male chauvinism or abuse or suppression or lack of respect or appreciation or love of the female in any form, but with the order that God established; and in this day and age in which the enemy of our souls seeks to blur, and even erase, the distinctions between male and female, and has virtually destroyed the concept of male headship in the family in much of the Western church and in other parts of the world, the spiritual attack against the use of man in reference to the human race must be resisted.

 Adam and Eve were created by direct acts of God, not by any evolutionary process.
 (For a refutation of the Evolutionary Fantasy, see Section II E of the author's Evidence study.)
 Two major differences between the Evolutionary Fantasy and the creation account are: